Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

 ## What is Eyes In The Sky ? :bulb:

 Eyes In The Sky is a weather application that provides live and forecast weather data based on the users location or a location of their choice.
 Eyes In The Sky is useful for individuals who wish to plan their day/week in occordance to the weather.
-The ability to check both global and local weather is particularly useful to users planning to take a trip abroad.
+The ability to check the weather using your current location or custom search offers flexibility.
+This is particularly useful to users planning to take a trip abroad or anyone travelling outside of their local area, be it for work or lesiure.

 <details>
 <summary><strong>Table of contents:</strong></summary>